 More and more we are having a debate on which training style is better and more effective.
-Is it body building, functional training, yoga, cross-fit?
+Is it the body-building, functional training, yoga, cross-fit, high intensity?
 The truth is that we are asking the wrong question as every training modality yields unique benefits.
-Thus, an all inclusive approach to programming may be most effective.
+Thus, an all-inclusive approach to programming may be most effective.

-Bad exercise or training style doesn't exist, the issue is with inappropriate prescription and wrong timing.
+Bad exercise or training style doesn't exist, the issue is with the inappropriate prescription, wrong dosage and poor timing.

 Our continuum based thinking allow us to explore our very extensive and diverse exercise library and use it correctly based on individuals abilities, goals and requirements.
 We categorise our program design into four quadrants.
 Each of these Q's carries unique benefits and the whole program is powerful when it's done as a whole.